NemetschekAllplan/PythonPartsExamples/README.md

 section.

 ## Usage

+To try out the examples, you will need ALLPLAN installed together with PythonParts SDK.
+The first one can be downloaded from [ALLPLAN Connect](https://connect.allplan.com/).
+The latter from the [online documentation](https://pythonparts.allplan.com/latest/manual/getting_started/) of the PythonParts framework.

+You can download the examples using a tool included in the SDK.
+Is you want to install them **manually**, follow these steps:

 1. Switch to the branch adequate to the Allplan version you are using.
 You are now on the branch with examples for **ALLPLAN 2026**.